chr-fritz/knx-exporter/README.md

 - `ReadActive` can either be `true` or `false`.
 If set to `true` the KNX Prometheus Exporter will send a `GroupValueRead` telegram to the group address to active ask for a new value if the last received value is older than `MaxAge`.
+- `ReadType` defines the type how to trigger the read request.
+Possible Values are `GroupRead` and `WriteOther`.
+Default is `GroupRead`.
+- `ReadAddress` defines the group address to which address a `GroupWrite` request should be sent to initiate sending the data if `ReadType` is set to `WriteOther`.
+- `ReadBody` is a byte array with the content to sent to `ReadAddress` if `ReadType` is set to `WriteOther`.
 - `MaxAge` defines the maximum age of a value until the KNX Prometheus Exporter will send a `GroupValueRead` telegram to active request a new value for the group address.
 This setting will be ignored if `ReadActive` is set to `false`.